Python-SIP/sip/sphinx/directives.rst

 equivalents.
 In this case the specified code must not include any ``return`` statements.

-However if the `NoArgParser`_ annotation has been used then the specified code is also responsible for parsing the arguments.
+However if the :fanno:`NoArgParser` annotation has been used then the specified code is also responsible for parsing the arguments.
 No other code is generated by SIP and the specified code must include a ``return`` statement.

 In the context of a destructor the specified code is embedded in-line in the Python type's deallocation function.
 Unlike other contexts it supplements